-Let’s face it, pets are hard to photograph…..just like kids sometimes!
+Let’s face it, pet photography poses are hard to get…..just like kids sometimes!
 They don’t like to sit still, they have an itch or just want to go to…oh wait…SQUIRREL!
 Anyway, most of the time pets are just to distracted or wanting to love up on you or their owners.
-If I am photographing a customers pet, I always ask if they have a favorite toy or treat and ask them to bring it along to their session.
+If I am photographing a family portrait with pets, I always ask if they have a favorite toy or treat and ask them to bring it along to their session.
 I will explain in detail what I do with these below!

 Here are some of my tips and tricks to “getting that perfect shot”.